arthurdouillard/hugo-website/content/post/visual_transformers/index.md

 # What are Transformers?

-I can only recommend the excellent blog post of Jay Alammar "[The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/)" which explain very well this architecture.
+I can only recommend the excellent blog post of Jay Alammar "[The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/)" which explains very well this architecture.
 But here is a quick recap, a transformer is basically that:

 ![transformer diagram](transformer.png)